 We all know employee engagement is important at every company.
 It helps employees become more productive and better aligned with the overall strategy.
 But what is employee engagement, and what can a company to do increase employee engagement levels in the long run?

 At Sociabble, we run into these questions often.
 Especially after a year in which remote work scenarios have become the norm, and more employees than ever feel disconnected and misaligned with what’s happening at their company.
 But while we’ve encountered this problem time and time again, we’ve also found powerful employee engagement solutions.
-In fact, we’ve worked with hundreds of companies around the world to enhance their employee communication and engagement levels, including industry leaders like Coca-Cola CCEP, L’Occitane, and Vinci to name a few.
+In fact, we’ve worked with hundreds of companies around the world on employee engagement best practices to enhance their employee communication and engagement levels, including industry leaders like Coca-Cola CCEP, L’Occitane, and Vinci to name a few.
 In this Ultimate Guide, we’ll answer the question, “What is employee engagement?”, we’ll explain why it’s so important, and we’ll lay out the best ways to boost it and ensure that employees stay engaged for the long term.

 Table of Contents:

-1. What is Employee Engagement?
+1. What is Employee Engagement and why is it important?

 It’s common to hear employee engagement discussed as if it’s the employee’s responsibility to ensure that they’re engaged with their team, their company, and their industry on a daily basis; that they feel informed and that they have an active role in the company’s strategy and objectives.
 In this mindset, if employees aren’t engaged, it’s their own fault, as if their own lack of commitment is to blame.
 But in fact, employee engagement is a two-way street.
 It’s a mutual commitment between the organization and its employees.
 You could even say a kind of psychological contract that relies on a communication promise between both parties.